 - 6 How does cover work under my policy?

 - 7 What is an allowance?

-- 7 Does my policy have an excess and if so how does it work?

-- 7 Reasonable charges

-- 8 The prior approval process
+- 7 The prior approval process

-- 8 Affiliated Provider services
+- 7 Affiliated Provider services

-- 10 The claiming process
+- 9 The claiming process

-- 12 How does my Southern Cross policy fit with acute care?
+- 11 How does my Southern Cross policy fit with acute care?

-- 12 How does my Southern Cross policy fit with ACC?
+- 11 How does my Southern Cross policy fit with ACC?